WebOrigami/docs/src/content/framework/templates.md

 AliceBobCarol
 ```

 This isn't quite usable yet, but illustrates the basic concept: any Origami expression in a template that produces a graph will have its text values concatenated.
-This same principle applies equally to graphs created via `map` or `shallowMap`.
+This same principle applies equally to graphs created via `map` or `map`.

 ## Mapping graphs with nested templates